swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

 Auditing: Logs almost all activities that take place in the system so as to assist analysis in case of anomalies.
 ### Motivations

+Elastic search is widely adopted in various industries like Netflix, Stack Overflow, LinkedIn, Accenture and Tripwire, amongst others.
+It has immense capabilities made possible due to the fact that it has a distributed architecture.
+It is interesting to dig into the possibility of security improvements of a search engine that has the scalability of thousands of servers and dealing with petabytes of data.
+Also, Elastic search is mostly based on Java, which all the team members are comfortable with.
 ### Project Links
 * Team Repository: https://github.com/swrp/CYBR8420-SemesterProject
 * Project Board: https://github.com/swrp/CYBR8420-SemesterProject/projects